 Triumphrat.net "Variations within the 930 Amal Concentrics" TR7RVMan describes Amal Mk1 & Premier differences

 YouTube Raber's Tech Tips, Episode 6: Triumph 1971 T120 Bonneville Amal Carb O-ring Installation

 The pilot jet (not removable) has a very small diameter and can easily become clogged.
 Difficulty starting and poor idling can be symptoms of a clogged pilot jet.
 See " Cleaning Pilot Jet" below.

 Standard cutaway is 3.
 Bigger number=Larger Cutaway=Weaker Mixture.

+The needle is notched to be adjustable up and down using a clip.
 Raising the needle enriches the mixture, lowering it makes it leaner.

 Concentric needles are .0985" in diameter, and being made of steel, wear slowly, unlike the jets, which are made of soft brass and wear out more quickly.

 The default position for a standard 3-notch needle is the middle notch.

 I received needles from MAPCycle that had four notches.
 During 2016 winter teardown I found the left needle one groove higher than the right side.
 I set them both to second groove down from the top.

 One way to check jet wear is with go and no-go pin gages.
 The correct gage sizes for a .106" jet would be .1058"(go) & .1062"(no-go).